greenm01/vb4x/docs/ec4x_specs.md

 A planet may not skip a class, and each step costs the upper PU bound in SATs for the desired planet class.
 Example: Upgrading a D1 planet to a H0 planet requires level five terraforming and 1k SATs.

-ETACs set the initial livable conditions for an outpost.
+ETACs set the initial livable conditions for a Level I colony.
 Further terraforming is completed by colonists on the surface and do not require additional ETACs.

 ## XYZ\.4 Economics